tiffanyiong/SEIS635tiffanyiong/project1/README.md

     players can adjust how many cards they want to set up. (maximum: 52 cards)
 <br>2.
 Players have 1 minute to memorize the cards.
 <br>3.
 1 minute later, all cards will face down.
-<br>4. if there are two players or more, each player takes a turn by fliping as many cards they can match within 10 seconds.
+<br>4.
+If there are two players or more, each player takes a turn by fliping as many cards they can match within 10 seconds.
 <br>5.
 If the cards match, then the players get 1 point.
 <br>6.
 If the cards don't match, they will be turned back over.
 <br>7.
 When all the cards have been matched, the game is over.